FindMySchool LogoFindMySchool

 The academy publishes a Year 7 published admission number of 270 places.
 Hull City Council operates a coordinated admissions process and advises families to apply by the on-time deadline, since late applications are handled after on-time submissions.

-Attainment 8 is 35.4 and Progress 8 is -1.4, which indicates pupils made less progress than peers with similar starting points.
-FindMySchool’s GCSE ranking places the academy 3,500th in England and 16th in Hull for GCSE outcomes.
+Attainment 8 is 36.4 and Progress 8 is -1.4, which indicates pupils made less progress than peers with similar starting points.
+FindMySchool’s GCSE ranking places the academy 2,630th in England for academic outcomes and 8th in Hull in the local secondary ranking.

 Reading is described as a priority in the latest inspection evidence, including targeted support for pupils who find reading difficult.
 For independent study and homework, the Learning Resource Centre is open before school, at break and lunch, and after school on Mondays, Tuesdays and Thursdays, and it reports a stock of over 9,500 titles.